nashville-software-school/server-side-dotnet-curriculum/book-4-controllers/chapters/house-rules-basic-endpoints.md

     - This endpoint will delete a chore with the matching id
 1. `POST` `/api/chore/{id}/assign`
     - This endpoint will assign a chore to a user.
     - Pass the `userId` in as a query string param, as in the completion endpoint above.
+1. `POST` `/api/chore/{id}/unassign`
+    - This endpoint will unassign a chore to a user.
+    - Pass the `userId` in as a query string param, as in the other endpoints above.

 Up Next: [Client Views](./house-rules-client-views.md)